Do you want to enable WordPress email logs across your site?

 - Store attachments: Save the attachment file along with the log.

-- Export sent emails in CSV, XLSX, or EML format
+- Export sent emails in CSV, XLSX, or EML format.

 - View multisite email logs on separate pages easily.

-How to Log Emails in WordPress
+How to Enable WordPress Email Logging

 To get full WordPress email logging on your site, you’ll need the WP Mail SMTP Pro license or higher.

 We’re going to use the WP Mail SMTP plugin to log your WordPress emails.
-WP Mail SMTP used by 2+ million WordPress users to improve email deliverability and tracking.
+WP Mail SMTP is used by 2+ million WordPress users to improve email deliverability and tracking.